discord-jda/JDA-Website/docs/contributing/structure-guide.md

  * <p>Or even do <code>channel.sendMessage("hey").{@link net.dv8tion.jda.core.requests.RestAction#submit submit()}</code>!!
  */
 ```
+!!! note
-> Note: If you are using a tag like this, you **have** to close it!
+    If you are using a tag like this, you **have** to close it!

 ### Linking

 If the class is not already imported, use the fully qualified name when you are linking to something through JavaDoc!
 <br>Bad: `{@link RestAction}`
 <br>Good: `{@link net.dv8tion.jda.core.requests.RestAction RestAction}`

+!!! note
-> Note: We also highly recommend setting an alias name as you can see in the 2nd example snippet.
+    We also highly recommend setting an alias name as you can see in the 2nd example snippet.

 When you link to an external resource (such as the official api docs) you can use the `<a>` tag to create
 a hyperlink.